tonkeeper/ton-connect/README.md

-## Session Cookie
+## Stateless Session Payload

 One way the server may keep track of the session liveliness is to store encrypted session secret key on the client side in-between requests via [Session Payload](#session-payload).

-Note: this is not part of the spec since it does not affect communication protocol between client and server.
+**Note:** this is not part of the core specification since it does not affect communication protocol between the client and the server.
 Each server may have a different strategy to handle this data.

 Session Payload format: